Sequencing the Diagnosis of Sepsis

 Examples:

 • Patient presented with fever, chills, elevated WBC, and tachycardia with obvious left leg cellulitis due to previous removal of saphenous vein for CABG.
 This had been an issue for several days and was extremely red and swollen.
 The patient was admitted to r/o sepsis and to begin IV antibiotics.
 Culture of the draining left leg and blood cultures were sent to the laboratory for testing.
-This did show MRSA.
+This showed MRSA.
 The documentation does support that sepsis was ruled in.
 After six days of IV antibiotics the patient is ready for discharge.
-Discharge diagnosis is MRSA left leg superficial skin cellulitis due to previous surgery developing MRSA sepsis.
-In this case, you would report T81.41XA (Infection following a procedure, superficial incisional surgical site, initial encounter) as the PDX followed by T81.44XA (Sepsis following a procedure, initial encounter), A41.02 (Sepsis due to MRSA) and L03.116 (Cellulitis of lower limb) as additional SDX.
-Per the OCG FY 2020, T81.41XA is first and then additional codes for the sepsis.
+Discharge diagnosis is superficial MRSA cellulitis of left leg due to previous surgery progressing to MRSA sepsis.
+In this case, you would report T81.41XA Infection following a procedure, superficial incisional surgical site, initial encounter as the principal diagnosis followed by T81.44XA Sepsis following a procedure, initial encounter, A41.02 Sepsis due to MRSA and L03.116 Cellulitis of lower limb as additional codes.

 Sepsis Due to Device, Implant and Graft